KingIsulgard/Magento-Noble-Extended-Order-Grid/README.md

 ## Changelog
 ### Version 1.0.5
-Added "Shipping Description" column.
+Added *Shipping Description* column.

 ### Version 1.0.4
-Added "Coupon code" column.
+Added *Coupon code* column.

 ### Version 1.0.3
 Fixed issue with non standard payment methods not showing up in the column filter select field.

 ### Version 1.0.2
-Added extended columns Weight and Remote IP.
+Added extended columns *Weight* and *Remote IP*.
 Increased compatibility with more Magento Community versions.

 ### Version 1.0.1
 Countries can now be displayed as either the full country name or the country code.
-Added extra custom columns Shipping Region, Billing Region, Shipping City, Billing City, Shipping Postcode, Billing Postcode
+Added extra custom columns *Shipping Region*, *Billing Region*, *Shipping City*, *Billing City*, *Shipping Postcode* and *Billing Postcode*.

 ### Version 1.0.0
 Original release.
-Turn off any of the default columns with a simple Yes/No and Add new custom columns.
-Available custom columns are: Shipping method, Payment method, Shipping country, Billing country, Customer email, Amount of items in the order, Subtotal and Customer Group
+Turn off any of the default columns with a simple *Yes/No* and Add new custom columns.
+Available custom columns are: *Shipping method*, *Payment method*, *Shipping country*, *Billing country*, *Customer email*, *Amount of items in the order*, *Subtotal* and *Customer Group*.

 ## License
 The license for the code is included with the project; it's basically a BSD license with attribution.